a-b-street/abstreet/docs/design.md

 - deal with overlapping keys that still kinda happen (sim ctrl, escape game)
-- bug: do need to recalculate current_selection whenever anything potentially changes camera, like follow
-- then rethink colors, with simplified single plugin
+- bug: do need to recalculate current_selection whenever anything potentially changes camera, like follow = then rethink colors, with simplified single plugin
-	- plugin trait, color(id) -> Option<Color>. parallel list of box plugins (or, a fxn that takes the idx)
+	= plugin trait, color(id) -> Option<Color>. parallel list of box plugins (or, a fxn that takes the idx)
+	- refactor to one color_blah method
+	- handle the two color things... just buildings?
 - and see how much boilerplate a new type would need, by adding bus stops and water/parks
 - consider merging control map into map